wasp-lang/wasp/README.md

 Why is Wasp awesome:
 - **Quick start**: Due to its expressiveness, you can create and deploy a production-ready web app from scratch with very few lines of concise, consistent, declarative code.
 - **Flexible**: When you need more control than Wasp offers, you can write code in existing technologies such as js/html/css/... and combine it with Wasp code!
-- **No lock-in**: If Wasp becomes too limiting for you, simply eject and continue with the generated source code that follows industry best-practices, as if it was handwritten by a senior engineer.
+- **No lock-in**: If Wasp becomes too limiting for you, simply eject and continue with the generated source code (in web tech stack of your choice) that follows industry best-practices, as if it was handwritten by a senior engineer.

 For more of general information about Wasp, check:
 - **The main webpage**: [https://wasp-lang.dev].